 In comparison to ZXing, Google is definitely a good option and you can’t go wrong with it.
 If you want to use it, you are required to pass the image to the API which will then return the decoded message.
 That means you have to handle sending the image to API by yourself.
 Either by forwarding the image from the camera or by selecting an image file from your storage.
 If you are willing to create your barcode scanner from scratch and don’t need barcode encoding, we would suggest trying Google’s barcode scanning API.
 Mainly because native solutions are mostly much more user-friendly.

 4. Bonus: Special barcode scanning device

 Last, but not least, we have one bonus way of implementing a barcode scanner in the Android app, which is by using specially designed devices for logistics that have their own SDK (Software Development Kit).
 These devices use infrared sensors for scanning various products.
 For example, you can quickly scan multiple products in your storage units.

 We have worked with CipherLab devices and used their SDK.
 It came with extensive documentation that you have to study first.
 But in the end, we have created an app for the CipherLab device that is used to create a better working system inside of a customer’s storage unit within a few clicks.

-There are probably more ways of implementing a barcode scanner in mobile applications, but we believe these are the most effective and most popular ways.
+There are many more methods to embed a barcode scanner in mobile applications, but we believe these are the most effective and most popular ways.
 Do you have an idea for a barcode scanning app?
 Or maybe you would like to speed up the process of handling your products?

 If you need help with developing or implementing barcode scanners, feel free to contact us to make it happen!